hellerve/ptolemy/done.md

 last 2000 years.
 Some of the monologues by Catilina could be transplanted 1-to-1 to the current times, and would make as much sense as they did back then.

+* *Monsieur Ibrahim et les Fleurs du Coran* by **Éric-Emmanuel Schmitt** (2001)

+Understandable even for me, this book is beautiful in its simplicity.
+I enjoyed both the writing and the story.
+I wanted to read more Éric-Emmanuel Schmitt for a long time, and I believe now might finally be the right time.

 * *Diese Einsamkeit ohne Überfluß* by **Sigrid Damm** (2000)

 What a beautiful tale, about so many things.
 She tells us about her work, about her life,